nicozanf/web2py-pyinstaller/README_win.md

 - for the Python 3 version on Windows, in the console sometimes I've got many non-stopping errors like 'ERROR:Rocket.Errors.Thread-2:Tried to send "500 Server Error" to client but received socket error'.
 This is a known warning that happens also if you run it from source.

 ## Debugging
 The 'normal' binaries have only the external python modules included (i.e. no gluon*).
 In this way, new versions of web2py can be simply deployed by substituting the web2py source files inside the ZIP file - but take care with python 2 of modifying rocket.py as described on point 10.
+Also, the main program web2py.py must not be modified.
 Sometimes this could be broken due to new requirements; in this case you need to make a 'fat' binary version by changing to True the BUILD_DEBUG variable in build_web2py.py (this works fine only with python 3).
 Then you can examine the new executable (for new modules to be specified in web2py.win.spec) with the command:

 pyi-archive_viewer web2py.exe